Vavrikus/x17-utef/README.md

 ## Usage
-The project uses the following folder structure (headers and less important files ommited):
+The project uses the following folder structure:
 - **The project folder**
     - **.vscode**
         - *root-on-vscode.code-workspace* -- useful setup for using ROOT and Garfield++ in Visual Studio Code with Intellisense and debuging tool (some paths may need adjusting)